-As your vet may have explained, elbow and hip dysplasia are developmental conditions that affect dogs that are usually younger than 18 months old.
+As your vet may have explained, elbow and hip dysplasia are developmental conditions that affect dogs and are often diagnosed in dogs younger than 18 months old.
 It means their joints have failed to develop normally, which leads to osteoarthritis.

 If your dog has experienced the discomfort of dysplasia and osteoarthritis, it’s natural to feel anxious about them exercising and potentially making the condition worse.

 The good news is that there are plenty of activities you can do to keep your dog in shape and leading a full happy healthy life:

 1. Frequent short walks

 When you know your dog has a joint problem that causes stiffness or limping, it’s tempting to want to protect him, to avoid setting off another flare-up.
 However, no exercise is as bad as too much exercise.
 This is because pets that aren’t exercising as much as they should can gain weight, and this can put pressure on the joints.